 ESDPs offer young people informal education and training activities which prepare them for employment or further training.
 Assistance may also be offered to help young people find a job, traineeship or apprenticeship; enrol in a training course; or return to school.
 In addition, ESDPs may provide support with personal and social problems.

 Programs recognised as ESDPs are run by a range of different types of organisations, vary in length and what they might offer.
 Community-based organisations are generally the main providers of this type of program.

-1 Education (General Provisions) Act 2006, Chapter 10 'Compulsory participation in Education or training'
+1 Education (General Provisions) Act 2006, Chapter 10 'Compulsory participation in Education or Training'

 Who do employment skills development programs target?

-Young people participating on ESDPs are generally 15 to 17 years, but can be a year or two older.
+Young people participating on ESDPs are generally 15 to 17 years, but can be a year or 2 older.
 Given their focus on work readiness, ESDPs are not suitable for young people aged 14 years or younger.

 ESDPs are primarily designed to help young early school leavers to become 'job ready'.
 While not the primary target group, young people who are still enrolled at school but at high risk of disengagement, and for whom all other alternative education programs have been exhausted, may also participate on an ESDP.

 Non-departmental programs refer to programs that are not funded or delivered by the Department of Youth Justice, Employment, Small Business and Training.
 These programs may be provided by community-based organisations, other government agencies, corporate bodies or philanthropic bodies that run programs that include young people aged 15 to 17 years.